platformsh/platformsh-docs/sites/platform/src/create-apps/_index.md

 # Top-level key, which contains configurations for all app containers.
 applications:
     # The app's name, which must be unique within the project.
-    name: 'app'
+    myapp:
         # The language and version for your app.
         type: 'nodejs:{{% latest "nodejs" %}}'

         # The app's configuration when it's exposed to the web.
         web:
             locations:
                 '/':
                     # The public directory relative to the app root.
                     root: 'public'
                     # Forward resources to the app.
                     passthru: true
                     # What files to use when serving a directory.
                     index: ["index.html"]
                     # Allow files even without specified rules.
                     allow: true
 ```

 {{< /version/specific >}}